davidmarkclements/fast-safe-stringify/readme.md

 # fast-safe-stringify

-Safe and fast replacement serialization replacement for [JSON.stringify][].
+Safe and fast serialization alternative to [JSON.stringify][].

 Gracefully handles circular structures instead of throwing.

-Provides a stable version as well that will also gracefully handle circular structures.
+Provides a deterministic ("stable") version as well that will also gracefully handle circular structures.
+See the example below for further information.

 ## Usage